gcharot/Zabbix/zjstat/README.md

 zjstat monitoring is splitted in two phases :
 * Number of java process running which is retrieved with classical zabbix agent check
-* Memory stats which are sent via zabbix_sender once the number of process are returned.
+* Memory stats which are sent via zabbix_sender once the number of process is returned.

 Memory stats are send through zabbix_sender in order to make sure all data are sent in the same time interval.

-For every process you would like to monitor, you need to ask yourself if you want to monitor only the number of process running or send the memory stats as well.
+For every process you want to monitor, you need to ask yourself if you want to monitor only the number of process running or send the memory stats as well.
 This will decide which zabbix configuration to use.

 ### Requirements

-* User zabbix is able to sudo jps as root without password
+* User zabbix is able to sudo jps as root without password + "!requiretty" parameter
-* User zabbix is able to sudo jstat as root without password (memory stats only)
+* User zabbix is able to sudo jstat as root without password "!requiretty" parameter (memory stats only)
 * Host is able to send data to zabbix through zabbix_serder (zabbix trapper)

 ### Zabbix agent configuration

-First thing to do is to configure zabbix agent so it can be called from zabbix server.
+First thing to do is to configure zabbix agent so it can be called from the Zabbix server.

 Create a /etc/zabbix/zabbix_agentd.d/jstat.conf file and add the following line (assuming zjstat is in /usr/local/bin/) or get the [jstat.conf](/zjstat/zabbix_agentd.d/jstat.conf) file from github: